 The MeVisLab Community project provides add-on modules that extend the functionality of the MeVisLab software.
 All modules provided here are distributed as open-source software and maintained by the MeVisLab developer community.

-The MeVisLab Community source code is managed in a central Subversion repository hosted on SourceForge.net.
-The latest version of the project's trunk can be checked out with the following instruction set:
+The MeVisLab Community source code is managed in a central Git repository hosted on GitHub.
+For instance, the latest version of the project's master branch can be cloned (locally fetched, "checked out") with the following instruction set: